ianyepan/ianyepan.github.io/_posts/2021-05-12-lichess-analysis.md

 On the Lichess website, head over to the "Tools" tab on top, and click on "Analysis board" in the drop-down.
-Notice the PGN text box below the chess board: this is where we will import the games we played on Chess.com for free analysis here on Lichess.
+Notice the PGN text box below the chessboard: this is where we will import the games we played on Chess.com for free analysis here on Lichess.
 PGN stands for Portable Game Notation, and according to Wikipedia, is a "standard plain text format for recording chess games (both the moves and related data),